 Dedicated gas storage facilities will also be needed, connected to new gas-powered generation infrastructure.
 Batteries have a role to play but can’t provide the long duration energy storage needed to get us through long periods of low renewable generation.

 APA is progressing plans to deliver the proposed new Riverina Storage Pipeline to bring new energy storage online in 2028 and 2029.
+This storage will support the new gas-powered generators that are required to support the exit of coal.
 Again, this project will deliver jobs, economic development and strengthen local communities.

 Investing in new power generation assets in regions like the Pilbara in Western Australia and Mount Isa in Queensland will power homes and industry and support growth across these key economic regions.